kubesphere/website/content/en/docs/quick-start/create-workspace-and-project.md

 You are required to create a new [workspace](../../workspace-administration/workspace-overview/) to work on instead of tackling the system workspace where system resources are running and most of them are viewable only.
 In addition, it is strongly recommended you work with platform-regular role in your own workspace in terms of security consideration.

-You can create multiple workspaces within a Kubernetes cluster.
+You can create multiple workspaces within a KubeSphere cluster.
 Under each workspace, you can also create multiple projects.
 Each level has multiple built-in roles.
 Besides, KubeSphere allows you to create roles with customized authorization as well.
 The KubeSphere hierarchy is applicable for enterprise users with different teams or groups, and different roles within each team.

 ## Hands-on Lab